rocky/python-uncompyle6/README.rst

 as such, it is probably a little better than uncompyle2.
 Other Python 2 versions do worse.

-More than 90% the Python 3.3, and 3.4 Python packages that I have installed on my system deparse.
-Python 3.2 fares at a little less than 90%.
-(Each Python version has about 200 byteocde files).
-All of the bytecode deparses also verify.
-Python is more problematic and is missing some of new opcodes and idioms added.
-But it still often works.
+ALl of the Python 3.2-3.5.4 Python standard lib packages that I have installed on my system deparse.
+Each Python version has about 200 byteocde files).
+I'm not sure how well these verify though.

+There are a few constructs that still need to be added to Python 3.5 Python 3.6 changes things drastically by using word codes rather than byte codes.
+So that will be yet another challenge

 There is lots to do, so please dig in and help.